hipstersmoothie/sketchmine/packages/sketch-color-replacer/README.md

 To execute the colors replacer you can go ahead with the .bin like `npx skm-color-replacer --colors /path/to/colors.json --file /path/to/file.sketch`.

-## Want to Contribute?
+## Want to contribute?

-We would be glad if you find a bug or a missing feature and contribute your solution.
+If you find a bug or a missing feature, please let us know your solution so that we can document it
-To archive that some things are necessary to know.

-### building the package
+### Building the package

 For building the package [Rollup.js](https://rollupjs.org/guide/en) is used as a module bundler.
 The configuration can be found in the `rollup.config.js` and is orchestrated by the [yarn](https://yarnpkg.com/en/) package manager.
 The package bundle is in the **commonjs** format and meant to be consumed only be node.js applications.